 恭喜发财 - “Congratulations and Be Prosperous!"

 Greetings to nearly 2 billion people in China, Asia and throughout the world who are celebrating the Lunar New Year, the most important holiday of the year for millions from Shanghai to Singapore.
 Centuries old and based in ancient Chinese myth and tradition, the “Spring Festival” as it is known in China is a two-week celebration centered around family gatherings, special foods and other traditions that vary from region to region.
 Many of these customs revolve around the ideals of reflecting on oneself and ushering in good fortune for the New Year.
-The Lunar New Year in 2018 begins on February 16 and is the Year of the Dog.
+The Lunar New Year in 2019 begins on February 5 and is the Year of the Pig.
 From China, Korea and Vietnam to Taiwan and Malaysia, this holiday is a cultural focal point in many of the most popular destinations for certified English teachers.

 Here are just some of the countries where this holiday is being celebrated and where you could be living and teaching English this year.

 China – Many people will clean their houses, and families will gather to feast on duck, fish and sweets.
 Children receive money in red envelopes symbolizing good luck and the two-week celebration typically ends with the Red Lantern when colorful lights are hung throughout the community.